Interstate 65 in Kentucky: Original construction

 Opened on July 25, 1954, the portion of I-65 from I-264 in Louisville to the Western Kentucky Parkway in Elizabethtown was a toll road bearing the Kentucky Turnpike name.
 It was signed with a distinctive sign featuring a cardinal, the state bird of Kentucky.
 Unlike most states, Kentucky law requires that tolls be removed when the original construction bonds are paid off and cannot be extended.
 The road was thus the first of the state's extensive system of toll roads to be made free.
 Unlike the other roads, which maintain their separate names when becoming toll-free, the Kentucky Turnpike signs were removed with the tollbooths.
 The section of road to the John F Kennedy Bridge was opened from 1957 to 1963.

 When Interstate 65 signs first went up in Kentucky, state policy dictated that KY 65, a north–south route west of I-65, be renumbered.
-It was designated KY 259, which matched the telephone exchange prefix of the largest town it serves, Leitchfield.
+Therefore, that route was redesignated KY 259, which matched the telephone exchange prefix of the largest town it serves, Leitchfield.
 The final portion of I-65 to be completed in Kentucky, located near Franklin, opened to traffic on June 22, 1970.